navigation

 The documentation is structured in the different rule sets shortly described below.

-Rules for describing resources that can be represented by static or dynamically changing data values.
+Rules for describing data produced/consumed by vehicles that can be represented by static or dynamically changing data values.

 Rules for describing services that can be represented by procedure signatures.